-Transmission modes define the direction of data transmission means it defines the direction of the flow of information between two communication devices.
+- Transmission modes define the direction of data transmission, it defines the direction of the flow of information between two communication devices.

-It is also referred to as data communication mode or directional modes.
+- It is also referred to as data communication mode or directional mode.

 There are three types of transmission mode

 In simplex mode, Data can flow in only one direction means data communication is unidirectional.

 In this mode, a sender can only send data but can’t receive it similarly, a receiver can only receive data but can’t send it.

 The radio stations or TV channels are used the simplex mode.
 People can only listen or watch it but never allow it to transmit back.

 Examples of Simplex Mode